ydguala/weather_statistics/README.md

-This script is to solve the Code Clinic problem of extracting weather statistics from 4 files and present them as a plot graph in a GUI
+This script is to solve the Code Clinic problem of extracting weather statistics from 4 files and present them as a plot graph in a tkinter GUI.
-The python internal modules used will be;
+The python internal modules used will be:

 - csv       : import tab delimited data files
 - re        : regex to parse date/time values
 - datetime  : manipulate datetime obj